GestaltCogTeam/DSformer/README.md

 - Input_len: History length
 - out_len：Future length
 - num_id：Number of variables
 - num_layer：Number of layers.
-1 or 2
+1 or 2   (Note: In most cases, 1 is enough)
 - muti_head：Number of muti_head attention.
-1 to 4
+1 to 4  (Note: In most cases, 1 or 2 is enough)
 - dropout：dropout.
 0.15 to 0.3
 - num_samp：Number of subsequence.
 2 or 3
 - IF_node: Whether to use variable embedding.
-True or False
+True or False (Note: Set to True for all but the Exchange dataset)

 In addition, some hyperparameters related to the learning rate are given as follows:
 - Initial learning rate: 0.0002
 - Learning rate decay strategy：MultiStepLR
 - milestone = [1,15,25,50,75,100], gamme = 0.5
 - clip_grad_norm_: max_norm = 3
+- batch size: 32

 If the code is helpful to you, please cite the following paper: